vertexproject/synapse/docs/synapse/devguides/orch_kubernetes.rst

 ==========

 A popular option for Orchestration is Kubernetes.
-Kubernetes is an open-source system for automating the deployment, scaling and managemetn of containerized applications.
-We provide a examples that you can use to quickly get started using Kubernetes to orchestrate your Synapse deployment.
-These examples include an Aha cell, a Axon, a Cortex, the Maxmind connector, and the Optic UI.
+Kubernetes is an open-source system for automating the deployment, scaling and management of containerized applications.
+We provide examples that you can use to quickly get started using Kubernetes to orchestrate your Synapse deployment.
+These examples include an Aha cell, an Axon, a Cortex, the Maxmind connector, and the Optic UI.

 Since all Telepath services connect via Aha, this allows for easy lookup of services via Aha.
 This allows for users to ignore most application awareness of port numbers.
-For example, the Maxmind connector can easily be be added to the Cortex via ``service.add maxmind aha://root:demo@maxmind.aha.demo.net``.
+For example, the Maxmind connector can easily be added to the Cortex via ``service.add maxmind aha://root:demo@maxmind.aha.demo.net``.

-The Optic deployment uses a ``initContainers`` container to copy the TLS certificates into the service directory for Optic.
+The Optic deployment uses an ``initContainers`` container to copy the TLS certificates into the service directory for Optic.
 The Traefik ``IngressRouteTCP`` directs all TLS traffic to the service to the Optic service.
 Since the TLS certificates have been put into the Cell directory for Optic, and the ``IngressRouteTCP`` acts a TLS passthrough, users are using TLS end to end to connect to Optic.